 Did You Get Travel Insurance Yet?

-On arrival, we asked to be dropped at the station.
-If you aren’t planning on staying the night there you have two options with your bags
+We asked to be dropped off at the Bangkok Ayutthaya train station.
+If you aren’t planning on staying the night, there are two options for storing your bags:

-- Hire a room for just the day that way if you are getting the night train you can have a nap and a shower before the train.
+2. Hire a room for the day—if you take the night train from Ayutthaya to Bangkok, you can nap and shower before boarding.

-If you are planning on getting the night train to Chiang Mai from here then get this booked as soon as you get there as they do fill up quickly.
-Or better still book the train to Chiang Mai online here.
-Things have changed since I was in Thailand, back when I was here I tried to book the day before in Bangkok and they wouldn’t let us as you could only book a train ticket at a train station.
-Thankfully now it can be done online which could have saved me a lot of stress back then!
+If you are planning on getting the night train to Chiang Mai, book your seat as soon as you get there since they fill up quickly—or book the train to Chiang Mai online here.
+Things have changed since I was in Thailand.
+When I was there, I tried to book the day before in Bangkok, and they wouldn’t let us as you could only buy a ticket at the train station.
+Thankfully, it can now be done online, which could have saved me a lot of stress!

-Top bunks are cheaper than bottom bunks (only slightly) as they are bigger.
-My upper bunk ticket cost about 600 tbt, I think Laura’s bottom bunk was 766 tbt.
-Once you have ditched your bag and booked your ticket you are ready to explore!
+Top bunks are cheaper than bottom bunks (only slightly) as they are smaller.
+My upper bunk ticket cost about 600 tbt, while my friend Laura’s bottom bunk was 766 tbt.
+You are ready to explore once you’ve ditched your bag and booked your ticket!

 Getting Around the Temples in Ayutthaya

-You have a few options of how to view the temples in Ayutthaya:
+You have a few options for sightseeing the Ayutthaya temples:

-My dad who came here a few years back actually paid a taxi driver to drive them from Bangkok to Ayutthaya around all the temples and then back again…actually, he paid him to drive them around for 2 days for about 2000 tbt!!
-That was 10 years ago though so it will most likely cost you a bit more now…
+My dad, who came here a few years back, paid a taxi driver to drive them to Ayutthaya, around the temples, and to Bangkok from Ayutthaya.
+He paid the driver around 2000 tbt for two days of driving!
+That was 10+ years ago, so it likely costs more now.

-There are tuk-tuks everywhere so you won’t find it difficult to get one.
-I’m not sure of the cost, though, sorry, we didn’t choose this option.
-We decided to go by bike which was a lot of fun and kept us cool in the sweltering heat.
-We hired a bike for 40 tbt, they gave us a map and directed us either to a bridge or on a boat…we went for the boat.
+Since there are tuk-tuks everywhere, getting one won’t be challenging.
+I’m unsure of the cost because we didn’t choose this option.
+We decided to travel by bike, which was fun and kept us cool in the sweltering heat.
+We hired a bike for 40 tbt, and they gave us an Ayutthaya map and directed us to a bridge or a boat.
+We opted for the boat!

-The map was really easy to read and the roads/ paths were fine for cycling so felt very safe.
-It took us a few hours to see all of the temples in the city area.
-There were 3 on the map we couldn’t reach easily by bike due to time constraints (and hangovers).
+The Ayutthaya map was easy to read, and the roads/paths were fine for cycling, so we felt very safe.
+It took us several hours to see all of the local temples.
+There were three on the map we couldn’t visit due to time constraints (and hangovers).

 Entry to the Temples in Ayutthaya

-The cost to get in each temple is 50 tbt or you can get a joint ticket for 200 tbt (could be 250 tbt).
-I didn’t realize this until after I’d visited 2 temples already, so don’t make my mistake getting a joint ticket at the first Temple Wat Mahn That.
-It’s not far from each temple and they are easy to find.
-The first temple has the best facilities so if you want to eat do it there as there are vans/ carts at the others but there isn’t as much on offer.
+Each temple costs 50 tbt, or you can get a joint ticket for 200-250 tbt.
+I didn’t realize this until after visiting two temples, so don’t make my mistake of getting a joint ticket at the first temple!
+They’re relatively close to each other and easy to find.
+The first temple has the best facilities—if you want to eat, do it there, as there are fewer vans/carts at the others.

-I loved wandering around the temples and taking pictures, after the first temple which was really busy, there weren’t too many people around so I was able to wander around pretty much on my own with my camera.
+I loved wandering around the temples and taking pictures.
+There weren’t many crowds after the first temple, which was busy, so I walked around alone with my camera.

-So that was Ayutthaya!
-We had a bit of time before our night train so we just set up camp in one of the cafes close to the train station and had some dinner.
-Well, I did Laura was still throwing up…
+My travel group had some time before our night Ayutthaya to Bangkok train, so we set up camp in one of the cafes close to the train station and had dinner.

 Need Transport in Thailand?